-6.1 5.13.12 In addition to appearing before the Board as a delegation, members Members of the public are invited to may also pose questions of a general nature or regarding Board processes to the Board at all any rRegular Board Mmeetings.
+6.15.13.12In addition to appearing before the Board as a delegation, membersMembers of the public are invited to may also pose questions of a general nature orregarding Board processes to the Board at all any rRegular Board Mmeetings.

-6.2 5.13.13.
+5.13.13.
 The Board encourages questions on a wide variety oftopics, while making sure that adequate time is available for regular business.
-The Chairperson shall establish time limitations as necessary to achieve these objectives and may group together questions of a similar nature.
+The Chairperson-shall establish time limitations as necessary to achieve these objectives and may group together questions of a similar nature.

-6.3 5.13.14 Questions shall not be entertained if they relate to a matterwhich is under consideration by the Board and for which another public input and questioning process is available (e.g. school boundaries, accommodation reviews, school naming).
+6.3 5.13.14 Subject to the discretion of the Chair, questions will shall not be entertained if they relate to a matter which is under consideration by the Board and for which another public input and questioning process is available (e.g. school boundaries, accommodation reviews, schoolnaming).